Elliott Management: The hedge fund not afraid of a fight

 Elliott Management, which oversees about $30bn (£23.5bn) worth of assets, has earned a reputation over 40 years as a no-holds-barred activist investor, with an unusually large appetite for public face-offs.

-In recent weeks the firm has been making headlines again.
+In recent months, the firm has made headlines again.

-A dispute with the head of aluminium parts maker Arconic led to the ousting of Arconic chief executive Klaus Kleinfeld.
+A dispute with the head of aluminium parts maker Arconic led to the ousting of Arconic chief executive Klaus Kleinfeld in April.

 "They're renowned for being very involved and active," says Josh Black, editor-in-chief of Activist Insight, which tracks shareholder activism.
 "Just by virtue of their size… they're able to cope with more public situations at any one time."